mwhelan/Specify/readme.md

     }

 ## Configuration
-Just create a class in your test assembly that inherits from the SpecifyConfiguration class.
+Just create a class in your test assembly that inherits from the SpecifyBootstrapper class.
 The main thing to configure is the container that the SUT factory will use:

-    public class SpecifyConfig : SpecifyConfiguration
+    public class SpecifyConfig : SpecifyBootstrapper
     {
-        public override IContainer GetSpecifyContainer()
+        public override IApplicationContainer GetSpecifyContainer()
         {
             return new AutofacNSubstituteContainer();
         }